My research interests are improving our understanding and diagnosis of gynecological conditions.

 Microscopic examination of surgically resected tissue specimens and samples (biopsies) can lead to new understandings of diseases.
 In addition, novel technologies open new pathways for the investigation of gynecologic disease.
 The exploration of these new pathways often requires collaboration among colleagues to form a multidisciplinary team.
 Our areas of interest have included biomarker development for endometrial cancer and recognition of pre-cancerous abnormalities in familial ovarian cancer. (see publications)

 Pathologists take the initiative to improve the practice of pathology.
 Professional involvement is a major opportunity to initiate such improvements.
-I have served as: a member of the College of American Pathologists’ (CAP) Cytopathology Resource Committee, Chair of a Working Group for the Lower Anogenital Squamous Terminology project of the CAP and American Society of Colposcopy & Cervical Pathology, co-author of the international collaboration on the reporting of endometrial cancer, and moderator of a panel on the role of digital imaging in pathology. (see publications)
+I have served as: a member of the College of American Pathologists’ (CAP) Cytopathology Resource Committee, Chair of a Working Group for the Lower Anogenital Squamous Terminology project of the CAP and American Society of Colposcopy & Cervical Pathology, co-author of the international collaboration on the reporting of endometrial cancer, and contributor to the World Health Organization’s Classification of Tumours Female Reproductive Organs, 4th and 5th editions. (see publications)